IceDigitalAlexVV/atom-import-js/README.md

 4. Import a file!

-## Default keymaps
+## Default keybindings

-By default, atom-import-js attempts to set up the following keymaps:
+By default, atom-import-js attempts to set up the following keybindings:

 Mapping       | Action      | Description
 --------------|-------------|---------------------------------------------------------------------